 Some companies may offer ‘Groupon only’ products or services, so they know who their Groupon customers are, but it’s not in their best interest to treat them any differently to other customers.
 This wouldn’t be a true reflection of their brand.

-The only time that we have thought we may have got a different level of service was staying in a hotel in Daring Harbour, Sydney (we won’t mention it specifically as this offer has not ended).
+The only time that we have thought we may have got a different level of service was staying in the Novotel hotel in Darling Harbour, Sydney.
+This deal has now ended, but it may come up again in the future.

 The room was fine, perhaps in a need of a lick of paint and few tiny bits of maintenance, but it just felt like these were rooms that were not quite up to their normal standard, or as advertised anyway.

 This wasn’t an issue for us, it was still a great weekend away in a stunning location, we just had this feeling about it.
-We would stay there again.
+And we would stay there again.